What are personality disorders?

 - sometimes, periods of losing contact with reality

 On this page

 If your mood is affecting your daily life, you should seek help as soon as possible.

-If you think you may have bipolar disorder, you should visit your GP who will be able to help you further.
-If your GP agrees, they will refer you to our services so you can be assessed and given help and support.
+You should visit your GP.
+If your GP agrees they will refer you to services so you can be assessed and appropriate help considered.

 Treatment for personality disorders

-You can learn more about types of personality disorders and treatments available by visiting NHS Choices.
+You can learn more about types of personality disorders and treatments available here